fugudesign/maintenance-switch/readme.txt

 4. The "Behavior" tab of the settings page allow you to change the http error code returned by the maintenance page.

 == Changelog ==

+= 1.7.2 =
+* WordPress 7.0 compatibility confirmed
+* Updated minimum PHP requirement to 7.4 (aligned with WordPress 7.0)
+* Admin CSS updated to use WordPress CSS variables for compatibility with the new Modern admin theme

 = 1.7.1 =
 * WordPress 6.9 compatibility confirmed